Why working harder won’t fix what foundational brain support can.

 They go further.

-That's not a personality trait.
+That is not a personality trait.

 After more than 20 years and thousands of clients, here is what I know:

-Because when the brain has spent years in survival mode, trying harder stops working.
+When the brain has spent years in survival mode, trying harder stops working.
 The brain needs something different.

 It needs its foundation addressed.